rjeffman/freeipa-local-tests/ipalab-config/localkdc/README.md

   - `with-gssapi`, to enable use of `pam_sss_gss` PAM module for GSSAPI authentication

+### Configuring the local KDC

+The playbook `playbooks/configure-localkdc.yaml` calls a tool named `localkdc-setup` to provision the local KDC configuration.
+It generates a Kerberos realm named `LOCALKDC.<SOME UUID>` and provisions well-known Kerberos principals in it.
+There are two individual service principals and a number of aliases for them:

+ - `host/...` principal is used by the SSH and SSSD services
+ - `cifs/...` principal is used by the Samba services

+Each service principal is added together with own aliases that correspond to the various versions of the machine hostname.

 ### Add a new user

 Since authentication of the user accounts is handled with the help of local